Fleischmaki/Minotaur/README.md

 Minotaur is a generative black-box fuzzer for software model checkers, based on [STORM](https://github.com/mariachris/storm) and [Fuzzle](https://github.com/SoftSec-KAIST/Fuzzle)

 ## About
 Minotaur uses sat/unsat SMT-Files to generate programs that are unsafe/safe by construction.
 Optionally, [STORM](https://github.com/mariachris/storm)'s mutation algorithm can be used to create several variants for each seed.
-Optionally, a minimizer can be used to drop unneccessary clauses, which results in concise explanations for PA bugs.
+A minimizer can be used to drop unneccessary clauses for found seeds, which results in concise explanations for PA bugs.
 ```mermaid
 flowchart LR
     Klee --> Storm